 Sifr also have an e-commerce site with free shipping worldwide.

-These comfy pima cotton tees by Sifr does come with a heavy price tag of SG$39 hence always wait for promotion to get them.
+These comfy pima cotton tees by Sifr do come with a heavy price tag of SG$39 hence always wait for promotion to get them.
 Here’s a few ways to go about doing it:

 Uniqlo needs no introduction and is without a doubt one of our favourite places to find menswear in Singapore.
 They offer a wide range of apparels at very reasonable pricing and runs weekly special offer on selected items.